codehomie1/About-Me/README.md

 # About-Me :grinning:

 Hello and welcome to my github.
-My name is Mohammed and I am a rising senior at SF state.
+My name is Mohammed I am a rising senior at SF state.

 I am currently learning
 - Web development with React